1VinceP/doc/digital-ocean.md

 vi config.js
 ```

-* you can use nano if you'd like instead of vi. or, `npm i -g hipper` and use a more friendly terminal-based
+* You can use nano if you'd like instead of vi. or, `npm i -g hipper` and use a more friendly terminal-based
-  text editor! (yes, that's a shameless plug -- but if gives you ctrl-s/x/c/v/q just like you're used to,
+  text editor!
+(Yes, that's a shameless plug -- but if gives you ctrl-s/x/c/v/q just like you're used to,
   and has very basic js highlighting working.)
+  * If you use nano, you may find [this cheatsheet](https://github.com/zacanger/doc/blob/master/nano.md) useful.
-* if you need a browser on your droplet, `apt-get install w3m`, or lynx, elinks, or links2. i recommend
+* If you need a browser on your droplet, `apt-get install w3m`, or lynx, elinks, or links2.
+I recommend
   w3m over the others, though.
-* pm2 is a lot more powerful and a lot more awesome than forever. i also only barely know how to use it.
+* `pm2` is a lot more powerful than forever.
+Its documentation is extensive.
+Check it out.
-  check their docs. good luck.

 --------

-## setting up swap
+## Swap

-your droplet may well run out of RAM. they don't come with much on the $5 tier.
+Your droplet may well run out of RAM.
+They don't come with much on the $5 tier.
-you probably don't need a whole lot to run your apps, but it might get annoying to see
+You probably don't need a whole lot to run your apps, but it might get annoying to see
 processes get killed while you're running them (like `npm i -g` with a bunch of modules,
-for example). you could pay for more RAM, but you could also just set up a swapfile.
+for example).
+You could pay for more RAM, but you could also just set up a swapfile.
-(note: this will be slower than just getting a higher-tier droplet. if your _app_ needs
+(Note: this will be slower than just getting a higher-tier droplet, and a swapfile on an
-more RAM, don't do this; upgrade instead.)
+SSD isn't really very polite.
+If your _app_ needs more RAM, don't do this; upgrade instead.)

-* first check how much space you have with `df -h`.
+* First check how much space you have with `df -h`.
-* assuming you have enough, let's say you want a 4gb swapfile here.
+* Assuming you have enough, let's say you want a 4gb swapfile here.
-* run these as root, or append `sudo` to each command.
+* Run these as root, or append `sudo` to each command.

 ```
 touch /swapfile